hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 Finally, an Ansible Playbook is used with the `ansible-playbook` command to run the tasks and, thus, configure the network settings on all hosts.
 All sections contain configuration or code examples you can use as a basis for your own setup.
-Also, you can find links to the code and configuration examples in the appendix below.
+Also, you can find links to the code and configuration examples in Appendix 2 below.

-## Appendix: Site 2 Configuration
+## Appendix 1: Site 2 Configuration

 The IPv4 addresses relevant for the configuration of the network devices and the routing in `Site 2` are summarized in the following table: